MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoanalytics-package.md

 ---

- #`RevoScaleR-package`:  RevoScaleR: Scalable Data Management and Analysis and High Performance Computing from Microsoft Corporation
+ #RevoScaleR-package:  RevoScaleR: Scalable Data Management and Analysis and High Performance Computing from Microsoft Corporation

  Applies to version 9.1.0 of package RevoScaleR.